smguilia/overview-1/whats-new/index.md

   * MFA for users with an IBMid: Users authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
 This option applies to all users or just non-federated users.
   * MFA for all users (IBMid & supported IdPs): Users authenticate by using email-based MFA, TOTP MFA, or U2F MFA.
 This option applies to users who are using either an IBMid or an external identity provider (IdP).

+  The U2F MFA method is based on the FIDO U2F standard, and it offers the highest level of security.
+  {: tip}

 For more details, see [Enabling MFA for your account](/docs/account?topic=account-enablemfa).